A Non-asymptotic Analysis for Learning and Applying a Preconditioner in MCMC: Application to Existing Algorithms

 We may now state the total complexity of the unpreconditioned and preconditioned algorithms.
 For the unpreconditioned algorithms we apply Theorem \ref{thm:Wasserstein_contraction_complexity} directly.
-For the preconditioned algorithms we use Theorem \ref{thm:preconditioner_learn_complexity} to give us the complexity of estimating the preconditioners in step 1 of Algorithm \ref{alg:preconditioned_Markov_chain} and Theorem \ref{thm:Wasserstein_contraction_complexity} with new values of $\gamma$ and $b$ corresponding to the preconditioned chain to determine the complexity of collecting $\{X_t\}_{t=1}^N$ in step 2 of Algorithm \ref{alg:preconditioned_Markov_chain}.
-We apply our results to the ULA kernel, where the effect of preconditioning on $\gamma$ and $b$ is explicit.
-One may carry out a similar analysis with different MCMC kernels, as we do in Section \ref{subsection:generalising_and_extending_results} for the unadjusted underdamped Langevin algorithm.
+For the preconditioned algorithms we use Corollary \ref{cor:preconditioner_learn_complexity} to give us the complexity of estimating the preconditioners in step 1 of Algorithm \ref{alg:preconditioned_Markov_chain} and Theorem \ref{thm:Wasserstein_contraction_complexity} with new values of $\gamma$ and $b$ corresponding to the preconditioned chain to determine the complexity of collecting $\{X_t\}_{t=1}^N$ in step 2 of Algorithm \ref{alg:preconditioned_Markov_chain}.
+We first apply our results to the ULA kernel, where the effect of preconditioning on $\gamma$ and $b$ is explicit.

 \begin{thm} Let $U$ be $m$-strongly convex and $L$-smooth.
 Let $T$ be the minimum total number of FLOPS required to output $\{X_t\}_{t=1}^N$ that is $\sqrt{N}\varepsilon$-AIID from $\pi$ in $W_2$.
 Let $\mathtt{G}$ denote the computational complexity in FLOPS of a call to $\nabla\log\pi$. \begin{enumerate}[noitemsep] \item For the Algorithm \ref{alg:thinned_Markov_chain}, with unpreconditioned ULA as the Markov kernel, if